-Each year, DeHoff Emerging Philanthropist award recognizes a Stark County resident age 45 and under who impacts Stark County through direct service and volunteer work in the areas of Income, Education and/or Health, United Way of Greater Stark County’s BOLD GOALS.
+Each year, the DeHoff Emerging Philanthropist award recognizes a Stark County resident age 45 and under who impacts Stark County through direct service and volunteer work in the areas of Health, Education and Financial Stability, United Way of Greater Stark County’s BOLD GOALS.

-The DeHoff Emerging Philanthropist of Stark County Award is in honor of two of United Way’s most dedicated campaign volunteers.
+Bob and Linda DeHoff established the DeHoff Emerging Young Philanthropist Award in 2010 and is in honor of two of United Way’s most dedicated campaign volunteers.
 Bob and Linda DeHoff served as the Alexis de Tocqueville Society co-chairs for over a decade, assisting in reaching donors who contribute gifts of $10,000 or more.
 During the 11 years they served as co-chairs, the DeHoffs led efforts to raise more than $11.6 million to benefit residents of Greater Stark County.
-The recipient of the award will receive $5,000 to be donated to a health and human services 501(c)(3) organization of the award recipient’s choice.
+The recipient of the award will receive $5,000 to be donated to a health and human services 501(c)(3) non-profit organization of the award recipient’s choice.

-This award will be presented at United Way of Greater Stark County's Annual Meeting in Spring 2017.
+This award will be presented at United Way of Greater Stark County's Annual Celebration on March 29, 2018.